 Do you have landing permission should we want a helicopter to whisk us away?

-Are we able to check in earlier than 3pm?
+Are we able to check in early?

 Are we able to have a late check out?

 We do our best to allow late check-outs for a fee of £50, unless other guests are due to arrive that afternoon.
 If you would like to stay, you can book the cottage for an extra night at 50% of the standard rate.

 Are we obliged to take all of the cottages?

 You do not need to take all of the cottages, but we find that almost everyone does.
 The Apple Loft, Grist Mill, plus Manor Farm and Over Court, do need to be taken as they are so close to the venue.
 We ask that you inform us within 90 days of your wedding if you do not require any of the others, so that they can be made available to other guests.